KeerthikaSathish/Multi-Agent-Hospital-Management/README.md

 3. Backup Agent: Redirects patients if the assigned doctor is unavailable.
 4. Reporting Agent: Generates a daily schedule report in CSV format.

+### Here are the key features of your Multi-Agent Hospital Management project:

+1. Absence Handling
+   Automatically identifies doctors who are unavailable due to absences.
+   Considers emergency backup doctors to ensure coverage.

+2. Patient Assignment
+   Assigns patients to doctors based on specialization.
+   Honors patient preferences for specific doctors when possible.

+3. Backup Redirection
+   Redirects patients if their assigned doctor is unavailable.
+   Ensures every patient is assigned to an available doctor.

+4. Reporting
+   Generates a daily schedule report in CSV format.
+   Includes patient details, assigned doctor, and specialization.